IndigoResearch/textteaser/README.md

     >>> tt = TextTeaser()
     >>> tt.summarize(title, text)

+You can also test TextTeaser by running `python test.py`.

 ### Commercial Support

 Commercial support for TextTeaser or custom summarizers can be provided by [DataTeaser](http://www.datateaser.com/?textteaser).